urbanetter/Muentschi/README.md

 The second parameter of the function add() could also be an array of options.
 If a string is given, this is set as main option of the decorator.
 The placement option is available for all decorators and allows to specify where to put the decorators output.
-Use the value 'prepend' to prepend the output, 'append' to eppend it.
+Use the value 'prepend' to prepend the output, 'append' to append it.
 Writing $context->add('htmlTag', array('tag' => 'h1', 'placement' => 'append'); would result in &lt;h1&gt;&lt;/h1&gt;Hello world!

 The second general available option is 'separator'.
-It allows to specify a spearator which  is inserted between the decorator output and the given output.
+It allows to specify a separator which  is inserted between the decorator output and the given output.
 $context->add('htmlTag', array('tag' => 'h1', 'separator' => ' == '); would result in &lt;h1&gt; == Hello world! == &lt;/h1&gt;.

 Every option in the decorators allows to access the content of the context by placeholders.
-The placeholders are sourrounded by curly brackets.
+The placeholders are surrounded by curly brackets.

     $context = new Muentschi('text);
     $context->add('text', 'Hello {text}!');